Large Millimeter Telescope

-The LMT is a bent Cassegrain optical system with a 50m-diameter reflecting primary surface (M1) formed by 180 segments, these are distributed in five concentric rings.
-The number of segments in the rings, from the centre of the dish to the outside are: 12, 24 and 48 in the three outermost rings.
-Each segment is connected to the structure of the telescope through four actuators, allowing to have an active reflecting primary surface.
-As well, each segment is formed by eight precision electro-formed nickel sub-panels.
-The reflecting secondary surface (M2) has a 2.6m diameter, also built by nine electro-formed nickel sub-panels, and is attached to the telescope with an active hexapod that allows precise focus, lateral offsets and tilts.
+The LMT has a bent Cassegrain optical system with a 50m-diameter reflecting primary surface (M1) formed by 180 segments distributed in five concentric rings.
+The number of segments in the rings, from the center of the dish to the outside, are: 12, 24 and 48 in the three outermost rings.
+Each segment is connected to the structure of the telescope through four actuators, allowing for an active reflecting primary surface.
+In addition, each segment is formed by eight precision electro-formed nickel sub-panels.
+The reflecting secondary surface (M2) has a 2.6-m diameter, also built by nine electro-formed nickel sub-panels, and is attached to the telescope with an active hexapod that allows precise focus, lateral offsets, and tilts.
 The hexapod is attached to the telescope through a metal tetrapod.
-Finally, the reflecting tertiary surface (M3) is almost flat, elliptical with a 1.6m major axis and delivers the light beam to the receivers.
+Finally, the reflecting tertiary surface (M3) is almost flat, elliptical with a 1.6-m major axis and delivers the light beam to the receivers.